Sunilsolankiji/javascriptgantt/readme.md

   1. Download the library files from our website or repository.
   2. Integrate the library files (`gantt.js` and `gantt.css`) into your project.
   3. Link the library files in your HTML file.
-  4. You're now ready to start using the jsGantt Chart Library!
+  4. You're now ready to start using the javascriptgantt Chart Library!

 <a href="https://zehntech.github.io/zt-gantt/">
   <img src="./src/assets/images/zt-gantt-screenshot.png">